 Good Uses for 420HC

-Tools made from 420HC Steel are easy to sharpen and are durable when in constant use.
+Tools made from 420HC Steel are easy to sharpen and are durable when in constant use and they’re pretty rust-resistant.
 This makes them great for some machetes.
 A knife made from this level of steel is one of the best products available when on any expedition.
 Any product made from 420HC steel is a smart purchase.
 Using old-fashioned sharpening tools works fine on this steel and it still takes the pressure of everyday use.
 Blades made from this material are less apt to corrode; the machete is a good example.
-Working with 420HC steel, they seem to operate in a heavy se capacity rather than for sharpness.
 They are an excellent work tool.
-Rusting is always an issue but remember to rinse, dry, and oil your knife after use.
+While rusting is always an issue for many steels, just remember to rinse, dry, and oil your knife after use if you’re concerned.

 Choice Steel by Enthusiasts